Home

-Prevention, Retention And Contingency (prc) - Disaster Assistance | Tuscarawas County Job And Family Services
+Prevention, Retention And Contingency (PRC) - Disaster Assistance | Tuscarawas County Job And Family Services

 Provides a maximum of $1,500 in assistance to families impacted by a governor declared disaster, while funds are available.